Katerine459/BackgroundTilePreviewer/README.md

 Example render, previewing a tile from the "Grasses32x32_resized128x128.png" file (it looks blocky because the textures in that png file are meant to have an 8-bit feel.
 Your textures may be very different):
 <img width="1280" height="749" alt="image" src="https://github.com/user-attachments/assets/6e751e3e-9e54-4cfd-9b56-3ef0e45ecefc" />

+## Usage:
-There are two constructors: a simple one (for spritesheets that don't have any margins or spacing between tiles):
+There are two constructors:

+### Simple constructor (for spritesheets that don't have any margins or spacing between tiles):
 Constructor: \
 `BackgroundTilePreviewer(std::string file_addr, int x_tile_size, int y_tile_size);`